Ziaad-Khaled/maze-runner/README.md

 # Maze Runner

-This project is the final project for the course "DMET502: Advanced Computer Lab" at the German University in Cairo.
 The objective of the project is to implement a themed maze runner game where the player navigates through a maze, avoiding obstacles and collecting coins.

 ## Project Guidelines